 This is ideal for those whose jobs involve a lot of driving.
-It’s human nature to get distracted or lose attention while driving long distances, but mobile eye’s real-time alerts can help keep you focused on the road.
+It’s human nature to get distracted or lose attention while driving long distances.
+Mobile eye’s real-time alerts will help keep you focused on the road.
 A mobile eye will set you back $850, but it’s nothing compared to the cost of a new car with the technology built-in.

 So, if you’re ready for a new driving experience, make your car smarter with these gadgets.

 We’re interested in hearing from you.
 Send your comments or questions to email@example.com.